 Smart and connected homes

 Home-based voice control goes beyond controlling lights.
 It’s a matter of security, mobility and accessibility.
 Imagine locking your door remotely, lowering the blinds, closing the garage door, adjusting the thermostat or even having a single word that wakes your house up or powers it down.
-Today’s home voice control is also mostly limited to single-room solutions, but whole-house tech isn’t far off.
+Today’s home voice control is also mostly limited to single-room solutions, but the whole-house tech isn’t far off.

 Who’s doing it?